Cray-HPE/docs-csm/install/deploy_management_nodes.md

 <a name="check-for-unused-drives-on-utility-storage-nodes"></a>
 #### 3.3 Check for Unused Drives on Utility Storage Nodes

 > **`IMPORTANT:`** Do the following if NCNs are Gigabyte hardware.
+It is optional, but suggested for HPE ncns.
+>
 > **`IMPORTANT:`** the cephadm may output this warning "WARNING: The same type, major and minor should not be used for multiple devices.".
 You can ignore this warning.

 ##### Option 1

   If you have OSDs on each node (`ceph osd tree` can show this) then you have all your nodes in Ceph.
 That means you can utilize the orchestrator to look for the devices.

+  **NOTE:** `ceph osd tree` can be run from ncn-m00(1/2/3) or ncn-s00(1/2/3).

-1. Get the number of osds in the cluster
+1. Get the number of osds in the cluster.

     ```bash
-    ncn-s001# ceph -f json-pretty osd stat |jq .num_osds
+    ncn-s00(1/2/3)# ceph -f json-pretty osd stat |jq .num_osds
     24
     ```

-2. Compare your number of OSDs to the output below.
+1. Compare your number of OSDs to your output which should resemble the example below.
+The number of drives will depend on the server hardware.

    > **NOTE:**  If your Ceph cluster is large and has a lot of nodes, you can specify a node after the below command to limit the results.

     ```bash